7 Reasons Why Customer Experience is the Next Competitive Battleground

 According to statistics provided by Brian and Co, 80% of the company surveyed said that they deliver a superior customer experience, but only 8% of their customers agreed with them.

-Although effective, Customer satisfaction scores (CSAT) and Customer Effort Score (CES) can only be used to assess the performance of independent transactional processes.
+Although effective, Customer satisfaction score (CSAT) and Customer Effort Score (CES) can only be used to assess the performance of independent transactional processes.
 For instance, assessing the quality of a service call or an abandoned transaction can provide actionable insights about improving the overall experience, but they don’t necessarily capture the voice of the customer on how they feel about the brand.

 For instance, if a customer is not happy with an interaction he had with an Amazon executive does not necessarily imply that he detests Amazon’s overall shopping experience.